Powerisinschool/powerisinschool/README.md

 * 🔭 I’m looking to work on projects utilizing GO, DART (including FLUTTER), JAVA, and PYTHON (ML with Tensorflow(Keras))
 * 👀 I’m looking to collaborate on much, always looking to learn something new
 * 💬 I would love to talk about anything
-* 💞️ I love to play chess, soccer and ping pong
+* 💞️ I love to play chess, soccer and table tennis
 * 📫 How to reach me: [toolulopeolagunju@gmail.com](toolulopeolagunju@gmail.com)
 <!-- - Portfolio: -->
 * ⚡ Fun fact: Facts aren't fun! 😄